Using Your Frozen Eggs: From Cryopreservation to IVF Success

 Medication preparation for transfer takes about 3 weeks and during this time you will have 2 ultrasound office appointments.

-The embryo transfer procedure is a quick and gentle procedure (no anesthesia required).
-A thin, flexible catheter containing the selected embryo is gently inserted through the cervix into the uterine cavity.
-Ultrasound guidance is used to ensure accurate placement of the catheter.
-Once the catheter is in position, the embryo is carefully released into the uterus.
+The embryo transfer itself is a quick and gentle procedure that does not require anesthesia.
+A thin, flexible catheter is passed through the cervix into the uterine cavity under ultrasound guidance, and the embryo is carefully released.

 Frame 3713216